Kimitri/neomutt-config/README.md

 ## Mailcap rules for displaying different MIME parts

-Mailcap rules can be used for displaying certain MIME parts in Neomutt.
+Mailcap rules can be used for displaying certain MIME parts in NeoMutt.

 ### Display HTML e-mail using Lynx through mailcap